Elfsight: How Marketing Automation Can Benefit a SaaS Company for Small Businesses

 — Minor interface flaws: no option to sort campaigns alphabetically or by creation date, for instance.

 I guess it’s worth mentioning that the cost of the service scales up unevenly with the user base growth, which greatly increases email channel expenses.
-Since it’s rather expensive to keep more than 300,000-500,000 customers in Mindbox, we use another database to store the majority of the users.
+Since it’s rather expensive to keep more than 300,000-500,000 customers in Maestra, we use another database to store the majority of the users.
 This means we have to maintain two solutions simultaneously, which makes the process complex for both developers and marketers.

-Mindbox’s manager, Kirill Sidorenko, helped us greatly with the project.
+Maestra’s manager, Kirill Sidorenko, helped us greatly with the project.
 He accelerated the integration process significantly.
 Kirill is tech-savvy, result-oriented and highly engaged.

 Elfsight Identified Bottlenecks in the Product